 East Looe Beach

-A stunning sandy beach is one of the main attractions for holidaymakers in Looe.
-The beach is a perfect location for swimming as the waters are safe for children.
+East Looe Beach is stunning sandy beach.
+It’s one of the main attractions for holidaymakers in Looe and is a perfect location for swimming as the waters are safe for children.
 Behind the beach is the vibrant main town, home to cafes, restaurants and shops.

 The Eden Project is one of the premier tourist attractions in the whole of Cornwall and is just a half an hour drive away from Looe.
 The site is built on a reclaimed quarry and inside it’s famous artifical biodomes are plants collected from around the world.
 The first dome simulates a tropical environment, and the second a Mediterranean one.

 Looe is famous for its food and many eateries in the town serve up world class fish and chips.
 If you’re looking to splurge on food whilst on holiday then head to Squid Ink.
 This is an intimate restaurant (just twenty-eight covers) housed within a character filled period building.
 The decor is a fusion of contemporary and antique.
 The menu specialises in local fish and seafood.
 Offering only the best local produce that Cornwall has to offer, the food at Squid Ink is a contemporary British cooking with Mediterranean and Asian influences.